Obiente/Cloud/docs/guides/vps-provisioning.md

 ### SSH Access

 VPS instances can be accessed via SSH without requiring a dedicated IP address.
-The SSH proxy routes connections through either:

-1. **vps-gateway Service** (if configured): Uses gRPC to proxy SSH connections
+The SSH proxy routes connections through the vps-gateway service, which uses gRPC to proxy SSH connections.
-2. **Jump Host** (fallback): Uses SSH jump host (Proxmox node or dedicated VM)

 **Prerequisites:**

-- **With Gateway**: Gateway service must be running and accessible
+- **With Gateway**: Gateway service must be running and accessible (see "Configure VPS Gateway" section above)
-- **Without Gateway**: SSH keys must be configured between the API server and jump host (see "Configure SSH Proxy and Jump Host" section above)
 - The VPS instance must be running
 - Network must be configured on the VPS (even if no public IP is available)